Dhivyno/Dhivyno/README.md

 ### About me :

--    Working as a Fundraising Manager at <a href="https://www.seedmalawi.com/">SEED Malawi</a>
+- 👨‍💼 Working as a Fundraising Manager at <a href="https://www.seedmalawi.com/">SEED Malawi</a>
 - 🔭 Working on a Face Detection framework
 - 🌱 Learning Jupyter Notebook and Jupyter Lab
-- 🤔 Exploring computer ethics
+- 🤔 Exploring computer ethics and teaching young innovators in computer science
--
-- 📫 How to reach me: ...
+- 📫 You can reach me on my <a href="https://mail.google.com/mail/u/1/?fs=1&to=dhivyno@gmail.com&tf=cm">email</a> (dhivyno@gmail.com)
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=catppuccin_mocha)](https://github.com/piyushsuthar/github-readme-quotes)